OrchardCMS/OrchardCore/src/OrchardCore.Modules/OrchardCore.ContentFields/Indexing/SQL/README.md

 WHERE ContentType = "Acme" AND ContentField = "Country"
 ```

-In our Liquid template we will now retreive these records.
+In our Liquid template we will now retrieve these records.

 ```liquid
 {% assign allCountries = Queries.AllCountries | query %}